 Keats House is where the poet John Keats (1795-1821) lived from 1818 to 1820.
 Here he wrote some of his best known poetry, including "Ode to a Nightingale".
 The house is a Grade 1 listed building set in a peaceful garden in Hampstead.
 It has been open to the public since 1925.
-Keats House features exhibits related to: personalities, archives and literature.
-Key themes, people and exhibits in the museum include: joseph severn and john keats.
+Keats House features exhibits related to John Keats and his circle, and the Romantic period of literature in the early 19th Century.

 Monday | Closed |